exercism/v3/languages/csharp/exercises/concept/classes/.docs/introduction.md

 Access to members can be restricted through access modifiers, the two most common ones being:

 - `public`: the member can be accessed by any code (no restrictions).
-- `private` (default): the member can only be accessed by code in the same class.
+- `private`: the member can only be accessed by code in the same class.

+It is customary to specify an access modifier for all members.
+If no access modifier is specified, it will default to `private`.

 The above-mentioned grouping of related data and behavior plus restricting access to members is known as _encapsulation_, which is one of the core object-oriented concepts.